ShopJimmy/partner-api/order-status.md

 ```

 ### 404 Response
-Returned when the order is not found for your account.
+The order reference was not found for your account.
 ```json
 {
   "error": "Order not found."